davide-marino00/PBI_DOCS/refac.md

 ```
 - **DAX Explanation (Generated):** The DAX code snippet you provided calculates the total expected contract hours for employees on a weekly basis.
 Here’s a breakdown of what it does in simple business terms:

-1. **Data Source**: The calculation uses a data table called `vw_missing_timesheet`, which likely contains information about employees, their contract hours, and the weeks they worked.
+1. **Data Source**: The calculation uses a data table called `vw_missing_timesheet`, which likely contains information about employee timesheets, including the week, employee IDs, and their respective contract hours.

 2. **Grouping Data**: The `SUMMARIZE` function is used to group the data by two key pieces of information:
-   - **Week**: This represents the specific week for which we are calculating contract hours.
+   - **Week**: This represents the specific week for which we are calculating the expected hours.
-   - **EmployeeID**: This identifies each employee.
+   - **EmployeeID**: This identifies each individual employee.

-3. **Calculating Maximum Contract Hours**: For each unique combination of week and employee, the code calculates the maximum contract hours from the `ContractHours` column.
+3. **Calculating Maximum Contract Hours**: For each unique combination of week and employee, the code calculates the maximum contract hours using `MAX(vw_missing_timesheet[ContractHours])`.
 This means that if an employee has multiple entries for the same week, it will take the highest number of contract hours recorded for that week.

-4. **Summing Up Contract Hours**: After summarizing the data and calculating the maximum contract hours for each employee in each week, the `SUMX` function then adds up all these maximum contract hours across all employees and weeks.
+4. **Summing Up Contract Hours**: After summarizing the data and determining the maximum contract hours for each employee in each week, the `SUMX` function then sums up all these maximum contract hours.
+Essentially, it adds together the highest contract hours for each employee across all weeks.

-### What It Achieves:
+5. **Final Result**: The final result of this measure, `ExpectedContractHoursWeekly`, gives you the total expected contract hours for all employees, considering only the maximum hours recorded for each employee in each week.
+This helps in understanding the total expected workload based on the highest contractual obligations recorded, which can be useful for planning and resource allocation.

-The overall result of this DAX measure is the total expected contract hours for all employees, aggregated by week.
-This helps in understanding how many hours are expected to be worked based on the highest recorded contract hours for each employee in each week, providing valuable insights for workforce planning and management.
+In summary, this DAX measure helps businesses track and analyze the total expected contract hours for employees on a weekly basis, ensuring that they are aware of the maximum commitments made by each employee.

 **`MissingHoursOut`**